patricekrakow/learning-stuff/README.md

-# learning-stuff
+# Learning Stuff
-Let's have one repo with all my learning experiences
+Let's have one repository with all my learning experiences:

+[Playing with Azure Kubernetes Service (AKS)](playing-with-AKS) | Azure Kubernetes Service is the quickest path from zero to Kubernetes on Azure.

 [Playing with Kafka](playing-with-Kafka.md) | Apache Kafka® is a distributed streaming platform.